 - travel in and out of the UK

 The government have provided details of the Settlement Scheme including what you’ll need to apply and how to apply.
 They have also made guidance on the settlement scheme available online in all 26 EU languages.

 A partnership pack is available with additional resources to aid understanding of the settlement scheme.

 The deadline for applying is 30 June 2021.

 You may be able to stay in the UK without applying - for example, if you’re an Irish citizen or have indefinite leave to remain.

-Help and information about your EU Settlement Scheme application is available by telephone from the EU Settlement Resolution Centre.
+Help and information about your EU Settlement Scheme application is available from the EU Settlement Resolution Centre.

 Local help with making your application